sixdouglas/kafka/README.md

 docker compose -f docker-compose.yaml up
 ```

-Or, if you want the first 4 and the `ksqldb` server:
+Or, if you want to start all services including the `ksqldb` server:

 ```shell
 docker compose -f docker-compose-ksqldb.yaml up